cheryonthetop/waveform-watcher/README.md

 # waveform-watch

-A web app developed to hep with visualization and analysis of waveform data
+A web app developed to visualize and analyze waveform data collected from XENON1T and XENONnT experiment.